PAs and Social Determinants of Health: 4 Things to Know

 Both the National Association of Community Health Centers (NACHC), and the Agency for Healthcare Research and Quality provide training, survey methods for practices to use, and data supporting the use of SDOH collection.
 The NACHC tool, PRAPARE, Protocol for Responding to and Assessing Patients’ Assets, Risks, and Experiences, is a national effort to better prepare and assist providers in collecting and applying data they need to better understand their patients’ SDOH.
 PRAPARE provides ways to standardize the social assessment tool and address the concerns flagged in the assessment with their patients’ transforming the care patients are receiving and building stronger provider-patient connections.

 Increasing awareness of patient SDOH increases overall investment in equity in patient care.
-Understanding and addressing health concerns as they interact with SDOH are directly correlated with higher patient and community health outcomes.
+Understanding and addressing issues underlying SDOH are directly correlated with higher patient and community health outcomes.
 PAs who integrate SDOH into their routine patient care see higher patient satisfaction with care, greater health outcomes, and greater patient adherence to medical advice.
 10,11

 About the data